What is an income protection deferred period, how does it…

 In this instance, this is also often referred to as the excess period and often requires being out of work for at least 30 days.

-Unfortunately, we don't arrange mortgage payment protection insurance or income protection insurance at Reassured.
+Unfortunately, we don't arrange mortgage payment protection insurance.
+However, income protection insurance can be arranged through Reassured Advice.

-At Reassured, we can provide you with all of the information you need to make an informed decision, whether this be the cheapest quote or the shortest waiting period.
+At Reassured, we can provide you with all of the information you need to make an informed decision, whether this be our cheapest quote or the shortest waiting period.

 Simply get in touch today for your free, no-obligation quotes.